AlibabaCloudDocs/hologram/intl.en-US/Monitoring And Alerting/Metrics of Hologres.md

 ## Query Latency \(ms\)

 The **Query Latency \(ms\)** metric indicates the average RT of SQL statements.
 This includes the SELECT, INSERT, UPDATE, and DELETE statements.
 You can query slow query logs to analyze the query latency.
-For more information, see [t2069482.md\#]().
+For more information, see [Query and analyze slow query logs \(beta\)](/intl.en-US/Monitoring And Alerting/Query and analyze slow query logs (beta).md).

 ## Real-time Import \(RPS\)